axisgroup/design-process/1-Understand/README.md

 #### [Running List of AQI](../0-Pre-Engagement/Methods/running-list-of-aqi.md) (Required)

 Throughout the Understand phase, we will ask questions we don’t have answers to and identify assumptions we are relying on.
-We will capture these assumptions and questions for later organization and analysis.
+We will update the Running List Of AQI (Assumptions, Questions and Ideas) for later organization and analysis.

 We will also be generating a lot of ideas throughout the week.
 Some of the ideas will be pertinent to the tasks at hand, but others, although interesting, won’t